AnnabethS/advent-of-code-2021/README.md

 - Used a nice linked list implementation for part 1,
 - linked list iteration did not scale well to part 2, so i implemented a smarter strategy for part 2

+### Day 7

+- Got a little stuck with the 2nd part today, but was right about mean being correct, turns out to +/- 0.5, so i needed to check and input both